Rairye/mnl-punct-norm/README.md

 ## Use Case: Removing non-standard punctuation marks while keeping standard punctuation marks

-There may be cases where you may only want to remove non-standard punctuation marks (such as in text taken from reviews, comment sections, or other places on the Web).
+There may be cases where you only want to remove non-standard punctuation marks (such as in text taken from reviews, comment sections, or other places on the Web).

 ```python
 import string